AdaCore/training_labs_solar_system/doc/050_array_types.rst

 Use a :code:`delay until` statement in the loop to control the iteration period.

+Remove the now useless :code:`pragma Warnings`, check that your code compiles without issues.

 Refine the values chosen in the previous question in order to have a smooth movement.